 - Plan and prepare – if you are instigating the divorce don’t let it come as a complete shock to your spouse.
 Prepare the ground, have open conversations and realise they are bound to have an emotional reaction which might manifest itself as anger rather than upset.

 The practicalities of how to get a divorce can seem daunting, but they are certainly less difficult if both parties approach the process with mutual respect, dignity and understanding.

 Divorce is an extremely emotional and difficult step in anyone’s lives.
 None of us ever imagine whilst standing at the altar or during that dream wedding in the Seychelles that ultimately it will end up as an acrimonious divorce.
-The question is does it have to be that way, does it have to be a battle or can a couple remain friends when they divorce?
-The simple answer to that is no, it doesn’t have to be horribly acrimonious, and yes, it is possible to keep your relationship with your ex friendly.
-But it all depends on your attitude and that of your spouse – and of course the approach taken by your lawyer.
+It doesn’t have to be horribly acrimonious, and yes, it is possible to keep your relationship with your ex friendly.
+But it all depends on your attitude and that of your spouse – and of course the approach taken by your lawyer

 Choose your divorce lawyer carefully

 As resolution accredited family lawyers we are encouraged at all times to take an amiable approach.
 That means in the way we draft correspondence, in the advice we give to our clients and how we liaise with the other parties involved.
 We approach things in a constructive and non-confrontational way and avoid inflammatory language in correspondence and conversations with all parties.
 With the right lawyer you are more likely to have your divorce conducted in a civilised manner.